 | Car Parking | Available at Moon Restaurant, Besal |

-The trail heading for Dudipatsar is located at Besal, about 2 hours drive from Naran.
+The trail to Dudipatsar is located in Besal, about a 2-hour drive from Naran.
 The road is accessible by cars and motorbikes.
-From Besal onwards, visitors trek in vast alpine meadows amid beautiful glaciers to reach Mullah Basti, a campsite route to the lake.
-It’s easy to Dudipatsar Lake Trek is a moderate-level hike of 6-7 hours, depending upon one’s fitness level.
-A relatively comfortable and almost straight trek of around 2 hours further from Mullah ka Basti takes one to this gorgeous alpine lake.
+From Besal onwards, visitors trek through vast alpine meadows and past beautiful glaciers to reach Mullah Basti, a campsite on the route to the lake.
+It’s easy to do the Dudipatsar Lake Trek; it’s a moderate 6-7-hour hike, depending on one’s fitness level.
+A relatively comfortable, almost straight trek of around 2 hours, farther from Mullah ka Basti, takes one to this gorgeous alpine lake.

 Must Read: Chita Katha Lake Trek